Your Complete Guide to Using Your Credit Cards

 - Build credit — Using credit responsibly builds up your credit history, which makes it easier and more affordable to secure a loan in the future.

 - Skip the interest — Paying credit card bills in full and on time each month lets the cardholder avoid the card’s interest charges completely.

 - Stay out of debt — Paying bills in full each month helps prevent the consumer from falling into the cycle of endless minimum payments, high interest accruals and a whirlpool of debt.

 - Avoid late fees — Late fees and other penalties for missed payments can get expensive quickly.
 Avoid them by paying bills on time each month.

-- Enjoy rewards — Healthy credit card habits are often generously rewarded through the credit card issuer with airline miles, reward points and other fun benefits.
+- Enjoy rewards — Healthy credit card habits are generously rewarded through the credit card issuer with airline miles, reward points and other fun benefits.